ddotafonso/CodeCabinet/Data-Structures_and_Algorithms/README.md

 ## Resources used:

-[Visualgo](https://visualgo.net/en.), for an animated representation on how these DSA work, could be are/implemented.
+[Visualgo](https://visualgo.net/en.), for an animated representation on how these DSA work and could be implemented.

 [BigO Explanation](https://medium.com/@mendozabridget777/big-o-notation-time-space-complexity-9bc31952052c)